tycho-bear/voronoi-art-generator/about.md

 * Toggle lines on/off
 * Random point movement
 * More efficient way to calculate the color averages
+* Show the color average for each cell as it's being computed

 [//]: # (I’ll also make it so the points can move around in a random manner, or be overlaid on top of an image.
 My idea is to create something resembling a screensaver that can be pleasing to look at.)